2025 Mannheim car attack: Custody and legal proceedings

-Reactions
+Aftermath

 On the evening of 3 March 2025, Federal Minister of the Interior Nancy Faeser (SPD), Baden-Württemberg's Prime Minister Winfried Kretschmann (B90/Greens), State Minister of the Interior Thomas Strobl (CDU) and Mannheim's Mayor Christian Specht (CDU) expressed their dismay in Mannheim.

 Prime Minister of Italy Giorgia Meloni and President of France Emmanuel Macron offered condolences.

 Singer Maite Kelly cancelled a concert that was scheduled for 5 March "out of respect for the victims".

+Afzal Muhammad was widely praised for his intervention and credited with stopping the perpetrator, receiving personal thanks from Mayor Specht.
+Muhammad stated that his actions were not heroic and that he had only acted in accordance with his beliefs as an Ahmadi Muslim.
+During his testimony at the perpetrator's trial, Muhammad stated that being shot at caused him anxiety attacks, preventing him from working for two months after the incident.
+On 6 July 2026, Muhammad was awarded a certificate of thanks by Mayor Specht during the annual New Year's reception at the Mannheimer Rosengarten.
+On 28 July 2026, Muhammad was awarded a Baden-Württemberg Rescue Medal by Deputy Minister-President and Interior Minister Manuel Hagel.

 Throughout the week, state authorities deployed 55 pastoral counselors (Seelsorger) of various religions for Mannheim citizens.
 By the beginning of the following week, Baden-Württemberg extended the program due to high usage.
-On 10 March, an ecumenical and interreligious remembrance service was held at Paradeplatz.
+On 10 March, an ecumenical and interreligious remembrance service, number 1,500 attendants, was held at Paradeplatz.
+Following the trial, Mayor Specht repeated his thanks to the first responders and pastoral counselors in a public address.

-On 14 March, a discussion about the incident in an internal affairs meeting in the Bundestag was delayed in favour of discussing a basic law amendment for the debt brake.
-As of 19 March, an internal investigation is underway, with Thomas Strobl defending police's statements about a presumed mental illness rather than political motive despite the suspect's right-wing involvement.
+On 14 March, a discussion about the attack in an internal affairs meeting in the Bundestag was delayed in favour of discussing a basic law amendment for the debt brake.
+Thomas Strobl defended police's statements about a presumed mental illness rather than political motive despite the perpetrator's right-wing involvement.

+The city of Mannheim opened a donation account, collecting €9,000 by October 2025.
+On 17 March, a memorial plaque was built at a nearby green space.
+On the first anniversary of the attack in 2026, an interreligious remembrance service by about 200 residents was held at Paradeplatz, where the victims and the first responders, including Afzal Muhammad, were honored by Mayor Christian Specht and State Minister of the Interior Thomas Strobl.